 What this does

-Let’s say you have an app for a couple of years, with lots of changes to the app’s migrations folder would look something like this:
+Let’s say you’re working on an app for a couple of years with lots of changes to models and their fields.
+You use this tool and eliminate all unnecessary migration operations after every release.
+That app’s migrations directory will evolve something like this.

-You can run python manage.py squash_migrations and then it will look like this:
+Then you run our python manage.py squash_migrations command.
+It will look something like below.

 pip install -e '.[test]' coverage run setup.py test coverage report -m